effortlesscoding/ec-website-analysis/README.md

-This is a basic react application that showcases:
+This is a basic React application that showcases:
 - Typescript usage
 - API integration
 - React classes and elements